Dušan Bajević: Olympiacos

 In 1996, after eight successful seasons at AEK, Bajević moved to Olympiacos, bringing great hostility upon himself from the AEK supporters.
 Under Bajević, Olympiacos won their first championship in 1997 after ten sterile years, finishing 12 points ahead of AEK Athens and 20 points ahead of Panathinaikos.
 Also in 1997–98, Olympiacos participated for first time in the UEFA Champions League, finishing third in the group.
-In 1998 they were champions again after an important away win against Panathinaikos (0–2), finishing three points ahead of Panathinaikos.
+In 1998 they were champions again after an important away win against Panathinaikos (0–2), finishing three points ahead of the greens.
 In 1999, Bajević led the team to a league-cup Double: in the league they ended 10 points ahead of AEK and 11 ahead of Panathinaikos; in the Cup, Olympiacos beat Panathinaikos 2–0.
 In the Champions League, the team finished top of the group, qualifying to the quarterfinals for the first (and only) time in their history and losing to Juventus 1–2 in Turin and drawing 1–1 at the Olympic Stadium.
 The fans had great expectations for the 1999–00 season with the additions of Giovanni and Zlatko Zahovič to the squad, but Bajević's team only achieved a 3rd place in the Champions League group stage.
 The head coach was sacked on 11 November 1999, despite Olympiacos holding the top spot in the league at the time.

 PAOK

-Bajević soon moved north to Thessaloniki, the capital of Macedonia, where he had a decent spell at financially strapped PAOK.
+Bajević soon moved to Thessaloniki, where he had a decent spell at financially strapped PAOK.
 During his stay at the club, he won the Greek Cup in 2001 (after a near-thirty year wait) beating Οlympiakos 2–4 in Athens in a game in which his team delivered very high quality football.

 Return to AEK

 In the summer of 2002, Bajević returned to AEK.
 Fans were bitterly divided among those who accepted him and those who couldn't forgive his defection to Olympiacos.
 In the 2002–03 Champions League, AEK became the first and only team to collect six ties out of six games in the group phase and ended up at third position.
-A notable match was the 3–3 draw against reigning European champions Real Madrid at the Nikos Goumas Stadium and another 2–2 draw against Real Madrid after coming back from 2–0 down at the Bernabeu in Madrid.
+A notable match was the 3–3 draw against reigning European champions Real Madrid at Nikos Goumas Stadium and another 2–2 draw against the Spaniards after coming back from 2–0 down at Santiago Bernabéu Stadium.
 Still, the antagonism with a section of AEK fans persisted.
 During a league match against Iraklis on 25 January 2004, Bajević decided he had enough abuse and with no prior warning left the bench and resigned while the game was still in the first half.